nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

  - This value is written to flash

 !!!
 Attention
+	New setting will not take effect until restart.

+!!!
+Note
 	If 5 Access Points are stored and AP limit is set to 4, the AP at index 5 will remain until [`node.restore()`](node.md#noderestore) is called or AP limit is set to 5 and AP is overwritten.

 #### Syntax
 `wifi.sta.setaplimit(qty)`